Wilbert Rideau

-Wilbert Rideau (born February 13, 1942) is an American convicted killer and former death row inmate from Lake Charles, Louisiana, who became an author and award-winning journalist while held for 44 years at Angola Prison.
+Wilbert Rideau (born February 13, 1942) is an American former death row inmate from Lake Charles, Louisiana, who became an author and award-winning journalist while held for 44 years at Angola Prison.
 Rideau was convicted in 1961 of first-degree murder of Julia Ferguson in the course of a bank robbery that year, and sentenced to death.
 He was held in solitary confinement on death row, pending execution.
 After the Supreme Court of the United States ruled that states had to rework their death penalty statutes because of constitutional concerns, the Louisiana Court judicially amended his sentence in 1972 to life in prison.

 During his 12 years on death row, Rideau had begun to educate himself, by reading numerous books.
 After being returned to the general prison population, from 1975 Rideau served for more than 20 years as editor of The Angolite, the magazine written and published by prisoners at Louisiana State Prison (Angola); he was the first African-American editor of any prison newspaper in the United States.
 Under his leadership, the magazine won the George Polk Award and Robert F. Kennedy Journalism Award for its reporting, and it was nominated for others.

 Rideau appealed his case four times.
 The Supreme Court of the United States and lower courts ordered a total of three new trials; SCOTUS overturned his conviction and ordered a new trial because of adverse pre-trial publicity.
 He was convicted again of murder two more times, in 1964 and 1970, each time by all-male, all-white juries.
 He served more than 40 years in the State Penitentiary; parole was never approved.
 In 2005 Rideau was tried a fourth time.
 He was unanimously convicted by the jury of the lesser charge of manslaughter; they did not believe he had planned the killing.
 Rideau was sentenced to the maximum of 21 years; as he had already served nearly 44 years, he was freed.

 A Life magazine article in March 1993 referred to Rideau as "the most rehabilitated prisoner in America."
 He has written several books and edited compilations of articles.
 He participated in making two documentaries, including The Farm: Angola, USA (1998), about the lives of six men at Angola, including himself.
 It was drawn from his memoir Life Sentences (1992) and much of the film was made at the prison.